$0 Northern Territory Adoption Quick-Start Checklist

 For step-parent or known child adoption, there is no separate matching period — you are already the family with whom the child lives.
 The timeline moves directly to assessment and court order.

-Stage 4: Placement Period and Supreme Court Finalization (12+ months)
+Stage 4: Placement Period and Local Court Finalization (about one year)

-Once a child is placed with your family, a mandatory period of approximately 12 months begins before the NT Supreme Court will consider an application for the final adoption order.
-During this period, Territory Families monitors the placement to ensure the child is thriving and that the family is managing well.
+Once a child is placed with your family, the NT guidance describes an application after the child has been with the new family for about one year and the placement has been successful.
+During this period, DCF monitors the placement to ensure the child is thriving and that the family is managing well.

-After the 12 months, the formal legal application is made.
-The Supreme Court must be satisfied that all consents are in place, the applicants are suitable, and the adoption is in the child's best interests.
+After about one year, the formal legal application is made in the Local Court.
+The Court must be satisfied that all consents are in place, the applicants are suitable, and the adoption is in the child's best interests.
 Once the order is granted, a new birth certificate is issued naming the adoptive parents.

 Total Realistic Timelines